Contents

 - Wavemaker Hungary Média, Tartalom és Technológia Kft. – media planning and media buying tasks.

-- Cordia sales representatives – preparation of sales contracts.
+- Cordia sales staff – preparation of sales agreements.

 - Business Solution Informatikai Zrt. – use of server virtualisation and hosting services.